ESS - FAQ

 - What other ITF schemes would be useful to ESS recipients?

 ESS funded project with an approved project period of 12 months or longer is eligible to hire two interns to assist in the project.
-The Internship Programme under the General Support Programme of ITF would cover a maximum of HK$14,000 of the monthly basic salary for each intern with a bachelor’s degree, and for an intern with a master’s degree or above, a maximum monthly basic salary of HK$16,500.
 For details, please visit our website at http://www.itf.gov.hk/l-eng/GSP-IP.asp.

 An ESS funded project is also eligible for the R&D Cash Rebate Scheme.
 Under the R&D Cash Rebate Scheme, a company will receive a cash rebate equivalent to 40% of the company’s expenditure in the ESS project.
-For details, please visit our website at http://www.itc.gov.hk/en/funding/crs.htm.
+For the prevailing level of cash rebate and other details, please visit our website at http://www.itc.gov.hk/en/funding/crs.htm.

 - Who is eligible to apply ESS?